How to Spend 5 Days in Puerto Rico

 Luquillo Beach

-After El Yunque, we drove 12 minutes to the stunning, palm-tree clad Luquillo Beach.
+After El Yunque, we drove 12 minutes to the stunning, palm-tree-clad Luquillo Beach.

 Bioluminescent Bay Tour in Fajardo

-Laguna Grande is located on the north side of Fajardo island.
+Laguna Grande is located on the north side of Fajardo Island.

 La Parguera is located on the far southwestern side of Fajardo.

 It’s crazy to think this moment almost didn’t happen.
-We headed to Bioluminescent Beach Fajardo hoping we would be able to find someone to take us on a kayak tour of the Bioluminescent Bay.
-Earlier in the day, we contacted over 6 major Puerto Rico tour operators to book and they all said they were sold out for the day.
-We put “ Bioluminescent Beach Fajardo” in the GPS and headed to the loading docks where most tours departed from hoping there would be last minute cancellations.
-We parked in a wrong area, which lead to the parking attendant telling us we couldn’t park there.
-We told her we were trying to go kayaking, but didn’t have a reservation.
-What she said next was music to our ears, “I know a guy who can help”.
-Low and behold, her guy, who was affiliated with Gio Tour Service, had availability for a 8:30pm tour and we were able to negotiate for a price that was much cheaper than advertised online ($40 PP vs $55 PP).
-That goes to show you that when there’s a will, there’s a way!
+We headed to Bioluminescent Beach Fajardo, hoping we would be able to find someone to take us on a kayak tour of the Bioluminescent Bay.
+Earlier in the day, we contacted over six major Puerto Rico tour operators to book, and they all said they were sold out for the day.
+We put “Bioluminescent Beach Fajardo” in the GPS and headed to the loading docks where most tours departed, hoping there would be last-minute cancellations.
+We parked in the wrong area, which led to the parking attendant telling us we couldn’t park there.
+We told her we were trying to go kayaking but didn’t have a reservation.
+What she said next was music to our ears, “I know a guy who can help.”
+Lo and behold, her guy, who was affiliated with Gio Tour Service, had availability for an 8:30 pm tour, and we negotiated for a price much cheaper than advertised online ($40 PP vs. $55 PP).
+That shows you that when there’s a will, there’s a way!

 Day 3: